The-Known-Galaxy/archives/sith/group_legends/a_duel_of_fate/a_duel_of_fate.md

 Growing tired of this, I used the power of the force to raise part of a pillar and drill it into Routila with zero remorse.
 Routila had been knocked from the platform onto the desolate planes of Dathomir.

-I didn’t want to waste this opportunity, this was a chance for me to end everything.
+I didnâ€™t want to waste this opportunity, this was a chance for me to end everything.
 I flipped off of the platform, my arm positioned behind me in hopes to plunge my blade through his chest.
 Kel snapped back into reality, he had recalled his Lightsaber and with pinpoint timing, he deflected my attack and kicked me over him.

-“How could you miss, that was the perfect opportunity and you failed.
+â€œHow could you miss, that was the perfect opportunity and you failed.
-You call yourself a Master of the Darkside?”
+You call yourself a Master of the Darkside?â€
 The voice inside of my head was harsh, it had no remorse.
 It fueled my hatred for Kel more than any person should experience.
 I grew stronger, I broke my chains right there, at that moment.